djankies/vitest-mcp/README.md

 ## ✨ Key Features ✨

-- **Smart Test Execution** with structured output to limit noise.
+- **Smart Test Results** with adaptive, structured output to limit noise.
-- **Console Log Capture** for separating logs from test output for debugging.
+- **Console Log Capture** to prevent logs from getting lost in test output.
 - **Coverage Analysis** with line-by-line gap insights.
 - **Multi-Repository Support** in a single session with context switching.
-- **Safety Guards** prevent full project runs, watch mode, incorrect vitest commands, and context hogging.
+- **Safety Guards** prevent full project runs, watch mode, invalid vitest commands, and context hogging.

 ## 🚀 Quick Start 🚀

-The Vitest MCP server can be used with any MCP-compatible IDE or tool.
+The Vitest MCP server can be used with any MCP-compatible IDE or tool and works with all Javascript or Typescript Vitests.
 The basic configuration is:

 ```json
 {